OpenGelo/Nebeng-Android/README.md

 ### Install from an Archive File

 1. Download or pull this repository
-2. Make sure you are downloadng the "testing-version-gcm" branch
+2. Make sure you are downloadng the "development" branch
 3. Import the project to Android Studio
 4. Start to code!